Why It Works

-- After 1 hour: the broth is pale and watery.
+- After one hour: The broth is pale and watery.
 Very little flavor has developed and there is no gelatin formation to speak of.

-- After 2 hours: there is significantly more flavor development, though still only minimal gelatin formation.
+- After two hours: There is significantly more flavor development, though still only minimal gelatin formation.
 Straight from the fridge the broth has a tiny bit of body.
 Let it warm up at room temp for a minute or two, and it's completely liquid.
 No opaque milkiness yet, implying that very few minerals or fats are emulsified into the liquid.

-- After 6 hours: our broth is solid enough when chilled that you can pick it up in soft-ball sized chunks without it breaking or slipping through your fingers.
+- After six hours: Our broth is solid enough when chilled that you can pick it up in soft-ball sized chunks without it breaking or slipping through your fingers.
 It's also extremely cloudy at this point—you have trouble seeing anything hiding just below the surface.

-- After 12 hours we see a broth thickened to pretty much its maximum.
+- After 12 hours: We see a broth thickened to pretty much its maximum.
 The pig's trotters have completely disintegrated leaving little but bone and a few scraps of soft skin here and there.
 The rest has melted completely into the broth.
-While there is change between 6 and 12 hours, it's not nearly as significant as in the earlier stages.
-Continuing to cook the broth past this point (I went up to 48 hours before calling it a day) afforded no noticeable advantages.
+While there is change between six and 12 hours, it's not nearly as significant as in the earlier stages.
+Continuing to cook the broth past this point (I went up to 48 hours before calling it a day.) afforded no noticeable advantages.

 So far, I think the theory of gelatin helping to suspend cloudy particulate matter is a sound one, but I had a much bigger problem on my hands: